By: Marilyn L. Davis

-It is a painful process to examine our shortcomings, but to change, we must determine what to change.
+It is a painful process to look at our shortcomings, but to change, we must decide what to change.
 Recovery isn’t pain-free, but it gives us a choice of pain – the acute pain of awareness and change, or the protracted, chronic pain of addiction.

 Hope is the reason that we do almost everything.
 As a child, we didn’t understand that if we were tired, sleep would relieve that feeling.
 As adults, we know that when we’re tired, rest will make us feel better.
 We also didn’t know the relationships between being hungry and eating.
-We cried, someone fed us and we felt better.
+We cried, someone then fed us, and we felt better.
 There was hope in the actions and functions even though we did not know this at the time.

 In early recovery, we hope that if we do what others have done, we will experience similar results.
-We move from hoping something works to the faith that certain actions will produce either positive or negative outcomes over time and with experience using different behaviors.
+We move from hoping something works to the faith that specific actions will produce either positive or negative outcomes over time and with experience using different behaviors.

 Hope gives us the courage to use alternatives to get better results.
-When we do things over time, we lose our awareness of the hope and just understand that individual actions produce predictable results.
+When we do things over time, we lose our awareness of the hope and just understand that each action produces predictable results.

-Principle: Faith: Taken from the Greek word πίστις – to trust in outcomes without evidence yet
+4. Faith: Taken from the Greek word πίστις – to trust in outcomes without evidence yet

 Trust and faith were usually in short supply in your use.
-Because of the dishonesty of people in the drug world, we had probably become jaded, paranoid, and distrustful of people in general and had no faith in our fellow man.
+Because of the dishonesty of people in the drug world, we had probably become jaded, paranoid, and distrustful of people in general and had no faith in our fellow-man.

-However, if our regular drug dealer was not available, and we wanted drugs, we would extend trust to a new dealer rather quickly in order to get what we wanted.
+However, if our regular drug dealer was not available, and we wanted drugs, we would extend trust to a new dealer rather quickly to get what we wanted.
 We paid for what they were offering and went on our merry way, rarely questioning what they were offering, or setting up a time frame for when we would trust what they were selling.